EUR/USD Trading Positions

 MOST INFLUENTIAL LEADING FIGURES FOR EUR/USD

 The most influential organizations for the EUR/USD are the Fed, the US Government and European Central Bank and their presidents.
-Currently, the FED Chairman is Jerome Powell, the president of the United States is Donald Trump and the President of the ECB is Christine Lagarde.
+Currently, the FED Chairman is Jerome Powell, the president of the United States is Joe Biden and the President of the ECB is Christine Lagarde.
 Their speeches, statements, wording and decisions are closely watched to detect any signal of next potential move in the pair.